 About three months after surviving a motion to dismiss, a portion of Philadelphia lawyer Jeffrey Rosenbaum’s false advertising lawsuit against Florida-based personal injury firm Morgan & Morgan’s advertising campaign in Pennsylvania has once again avoided preliminary dismissal.

-U.S. District Judge Mark Kearney of the Eastern District of Pennsylvania denied Morgan’s motion for partial summary judgment on Rosenbaum’s claim that his firm lost money allegedly because Morgan falsely portrayed itself as having a presence in Pennsylvania when it only has one licensed attorney in-state.
+U.S. District Judge Mark Kearney of the Eastern District of Pennsylvania denied Morgan’s motion for partial motion to dismiss Rosenbaum’s claim that his firm lost money allegedly because Morgan falsely portrayed itself as having a presence in Pennsylvania when it only has one licensed attorney in-state.

 Kearney said Rosenbaum laid out claims regarding the 200 ads sufficient enough to withstand initial legal scrutiny.